Scott graduated from Navy Nuclear Power School on March 20th, 2012, class

 Local wildlife seen on the way back from the ship.

 That evening we went to Hyman's Seafood.
-Here we are waiting out front
+Here we are waiting out front for our table.

 And Nancy and Tom with Scott.